 In 1992 the Baden-Würtenburg State Ministry for Education, in recognition of her international reputation as a trombonist, named her full tenured Professor of Trombone at the Staatliche Hochschule für Musik in Trossingen where she replaced Branimir Slokar.
 In 1996 Abbie was elected as Vice-President/President Elect of the International Trombone Association, though it has been necessary for her to resign to fulfill the obligations of her solo career.

 William Osborne was born 1951 in Deming, N.M., the grandson of homesteading cotton farmers.
 He worked his way through college at the University of New Mexico and recieved a BA in 1973.
 He then studied with George Crumb for five years in Philadelphia and New York, and with Franco Donatoni for two in Rome at the famous L'Academia di Santa Cecilia.
 He has received two ASCAP awards, a Doctoral Fellowship to Columbia University, alternate to the American Rome Prize, and a major prize from the Theater Commission of the City of Munich for his Beckett productions.
 He founded The Wasteland Company in 1984 along with his wife Abbie Conant as the main performer to explore women's roles in music theater.

-In recent years they have toured to over 155 cities in America and Europe to great critical acclaim with his compositions.
+In recent years William and Abbie have toured to over 165 cities in America and Europe to great critical acclaim with his compositions.
 Their European venues have included the Munich Biennale, The Stuttgarter Tage für Neue Musik, The Hamburg State Opera, The Bavarian State Opera, The Freiburg Theater Festival, The State Theater of Kassel, Frankfurt’s Theater am Turm, Munich’s Gasteig Cultrual Center, and Nuovo Forme Sonare in Rome.
 They have performed and given workshops at most of America’s major music schools including The Juilliard School, The New England Conservatory, Yale University, The Eastman School of Music, The Peabody Conservatory, Indiana University, The San Francisco Conservatory, Cal Arts, the University of California at Berkley, Ithaca College, and the University of Northern Texas.